-UCLA scientists are engaged in several on-going space missions, notably the DIVINER infrared radiometer aboard NASA’s Lunar Reconnaissance Orbiter (PI: Paige), the DAWN mission to large asteroids Ceres and Vesta (PI: Russell) and the THEMIS mission to study magnetospheric interactions with the Earth (P.I Angelopoulos).
-Department scientists are also closely involved with the Juno mission to Jupiter, the Cassini mission presently orbiting Saturn, and with the study of Mercury via the Messenger spacecraft and of the solar wind from samples brought back by the Genesis spacecraft.
+UCLA scientists are engaged in several ongoing space missions, notably the Diviner infrared radiometer aboard NASA’s Lunar Reconnaissance Orbiter (Professor David Paige), the Dawn mission to large asteroids Ceres and Vesta (Professor Christopher Russell) and the THEMIS/ARTEMIS mission to study magnetospheric interactions with the Earth (Professor Vassilis Angelopoulos).
+Department scientists are also closely involved with the Juno mission to Jupiter, the Cassini mission presently orbiting Saturn, the MESSENGER spacecraft at Mercury, and samples of the solar wind returned to Earth by the GENESIS spacecraft.

 Genesis: The purpose of the Genesis mission is to observe the solar wind, entrap its particles and return them to Earth.
 After launch, the spacecraft traveled to a point about 1.5 million kilometers (just under 1 million miles) from Earth where the gravities of Earth and the Sun are balanced: the Lagrange 1 point, or “L1.”
 At this location Genesis was well outside of Earth’s atmosphere and magnetic environment, allowing it to collect a pristine sample of the solar wind.
 Genesis’ overall flight path resembles a series of loops: first curving towards the Sun and away from Earth to the L1 point, circling five times around it, then falling back for a brief loop around the opposite Lagrange point, called “L2,” in order to position the spacecraft for a daylight return to Earth.